iconify/iconify/README.md

 ### Vertical alignment

 The trouble with using images in the text is they are aligned at baseline.
-Glyph fonts don't have that issue because they are rendered as fonts, vertically centred slightly below baseline so they look nicely aligned in text.
+Glyph fonts don't have that issue because they are rendered as fonts, vertically centred slightly below baseline, so they look nicely aligned in text.

 To solve that issue Iconify adds vertical alignment to all icons, placing them below baseline, so icons behave similar to glyph fonts, fitting perfectly into text.